What Happens If You Fail A DOT Drug Test. A doctor doing a DOT drug test on urine.

 5. Ongoing Follow-up Testing

-Even after reinstatement, the employee is subject to follow-up testing, typically conducted over a period of 12-60 months.
+Even after reinstatement, the employee is subject to follow-up random testing, typically conducted over a period of 12-60 months.

-Common Questions Regarding Failed DOT Drug Tests
+Common Questions If You Fail A DOT Drug Test

 How Long Does a Failed DOT Drug Test Stay on Record?